D76X/Loggers/Notes/GIS.md

 * [{"layerId" : 0, "where" : "1=1", "outFields" : "Age", "order by": "Age"}]

 ---

+## Spacial Analysis of GIS data

+The analysis of **special relationships** between GIS features is called **spacial analysis**.
+The ability to perform special analysis on various form of GIS datasets is what sets GIS apart from other form of basic mapping applications.

+The most common spacial analysis types

+1. Suitability Analysis

+The process of determining areas appropriate for a particular use, based on geographic, demographic or other kinds of criteria.
+The typical example is that of finding good locations for a new bike-sharing station in an urban area or to help determine the area that health workers should quarantine following the outbreak of a disease.

+### High level workflow for Suitability Analysis

+1. Stat the criteria according to which suitable locations are classified.
+2. Produce a flowchart such as below to describe the steps taken in processing the datasets.
+* input => function => output => function => output => etc.
+3. Develope the code or process corresponding to the **function** steps in the flowchart and apply the asynchronous programming pattern if these function are custom implementations is your application.
+4. Sometimes there is not even need ti develop your own code for the functions and all can be done on ESRI servers and tools i.e. MapView an then the layer with teh results can simply be saved and published for clients to be consumed as it is.

+2. Network Analysis

+Analysis of the connected features to solve network problems such as **traversability** **,rate of flow or capacity**.
+The typical example is to find all the areares around some given features of a GIS dataset that are reachable within x min of commute on road or public transports.
+Another is to find the fastest way to travel accross a number of given locations.
+Aother kinds of questions can also be answered by means of Network Analysis by combining datasets i.e. find the number of people that leave withing 1o mins commute of an hostipal or other facilities.

+All kinds of networks can be used in this kind of analysis

+* road network
+* gas/oil/water pipelines
+* electrical grids
+* pedestrian walkways

+Network analysis requires lots of computational resources which are typically only available on powerful cloud infrastructure.
+This is important becauses it influences how APIs to perform Network Analysis are designed.
+These typically send data back and forth between the client and the server to have the heavy computational work done on the cloud.
+In the **Esri infrastructure** the **MapViewer** can be used to perform Network Analysis as it offer all sorts of functions for it.

+---

 #### Run the examples with Python HTTP Server

 Make sure some version of Python 3 is present on yopur system then in the